Skip to content

 In this case, each target value will be independently selected or not.

-If the source and target column are provided as strings, then it is automatically assumed that the CSV file
+If the source and target column are provided as strings, and a path to a CSV file is provided

 Args:

-csv_file_path: path to CSV file
+data_source: path to CSV file or data frame containing replacement table

 source_column: name or index of the source column